Victoria's Honey Bee site hosted by

 Bees surviving the winter

-Consesus among commercial beekeepers is that we are experiencing another year of 50% or more winter losses across Canada and the US.
+Consesus among commercial beekeepers is that we have experienced another year of 50% or more winter losses across Canada and the US this past year.
 View on YouTube: "The Worst Honey Bee Die-Off since Colony Collaspe Disorder?".

 A swarm of honey bees start as a cloud of several thousand bees slowly moving through the air at tree top level.
 They eventually come down and cluster as a ball, usually on a tree branch.
 If you see a swarm of honey bees, please stay clear and call me directly on my swarm hotline at 250.213.2894 or by EMail.
 I will be happy to relocate these easily accessable clustered bees to a new home for FREE.
 For more information on why honey bees swarm and how to be safe around them, please visit my Swarms web page.